education.vic.gov.au

 For students completing Year 12 or otherwise leaving the school system:

-• schools may allocate unspent funds to the student's siblings attending the same school once the student leaves school – this is the only time at which CSEF payments can be used for siblings
+• schools may allocate unspent funds to the student’s siblings attending the same school once the student leaves school.
+It is advised that the school holds onto the CSEF for the family for 12 months in case they return to the school system

 • remaining CSEF funds that are not used by siblings will stay with the school and may be used to assist any students in need with school-incurred costs for camps, sports activities and excursions.